havocp/mongo-scala-thingy/README.md

    parameters for the query, entity, and id types.
  - typically you would use a pipeline of DAO objects, where the DAO that gives you back case classes builds on the DAO that gives you back `BObject`.
-See DAOGroup.scala for a base class that gives you the DAO pipeline.
+See CollectionOperations.scala for a trait that gives you the DAO pipeline.
+(CasbahCollectionOperations extends the trait with more concrete implementation.)
  - you can then choose to query for either a raw BSON tree or the case class, and write generic queries that support both.
  - you can override and customize the BSON-to-case-class conversion.